zxlim/ICT2x01-p4-6/README.md

 Once all the necessary commits are pushed, open a new PR (From `feature/` or `bugfix/` into `dev`) and perform the following:
 - Summarise the changes made.
 - Assign it to the Issue Owner.
-- Label the PR accordingly (Is this a `bugfix`, `documentation` or `enhancement`?
-Is the PR ready for merging or `do-not-merge`?).
+- Label the PR accordingly (Is this a `bugfix`, `documentation` or `feature`?).
-- Add the PR to the `ICT2101/2201 Team Project` Project Board and set the appropriate column depending on the PR status (Either `In-Progress` or `Pending Review` when ready to merge).
+- Add the PR to the `ICT2101/2201 Team Project` Project Board and move it to the `In-Progress` column.
 - Add the PR to the `Milestone 3 (Project Development)` Milestone.

-**5. Wait for PR Approval**
+**5. Request for review and wait for Approval**
 <br />
+When ready for code review, label the PR with the `request-review` label.
 2 reviewers are to check and verify the changes before approving the PR.
 Reviewers have the right to request for changes to the PR by providing comments to support their justification.

 **6. Perform merge commit via GitHub**
 <br />